NethermindEth/warp/readme.md

 > Executing Warp using Docker works only for x86 architecture.
 If you're using ARM architecture (such as Apple's M1) you can find warp installation instructions [here](https://nethermindeth.github.io/warp/docs/getting_started/a-usage-and-installation).

 > **Note:**
 > The method refers to warp for cairo 0.
-If you are looking for cairo 1 warp see [installing from source](https://nethermindeth.github.io/warp/docs/contribution_guidelines/a-installing-from-source).You might be also interested in [supported features in cairo 1 warp](https://github.com/NethermindEth/warp/tree/cairo-1.0#supported-features).
+If you are looking for cairo 1 warp see [installing from source](https://nethermindeth.github.io/warp/docs/contribution_guidelines/a-installing-from-source).
+You might be also interested in [supported features in cairo 1 warp](https://github.com/NethermindEth/warp/tree/cairo-1.0#supported-features).

 The easiest way to start with warp is using docker.
 To do that navigate to the directory where you store your contracts and run command: